BLSQ/dhis2/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/BLSQ/dhis2.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+Please use Semantic versioning when bumping versions: Mj.Mn.P

+- MAJOR version when you make incompatible API changes
+- MINOR version when you add functionality in a backwards-compatible manner, and
+- PATCH version when you make backwards-compatible bug fixes.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).